rsdoiel/opml/ideas/OPML-to-Markdown-and-back.md

     + [Scripting News Sites](http://hosting.opml.org/dave/mySites.opml)
 ```

 What about the _created_ attribute?
-We could render it as a sub list of anchors with data uri?
+Could we render it as a sub list of anchors with data uri?

 This suggest a rule struct like